jmark99/accumulo-website/tour-jshell/client2.md

 8b9839f7-cdc6-44ca-b527-43db45acc79f
 ```

-Different types of operations are accessed by their respective method on the client:
+Different types of operations are accessed by their respective methods on the client:

 * client.tableOperations();
 * client.namespaceOperations();